raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

 The progress the weightlifter makes is going to be controlled by the speed at which the player can hit the `z` and `x` keys, so you need to create some scripts that will capture this data.

-1. You're going to need to **variables** in this game.
+1. You're going to need two **variables** in this game.
 The first, called `progress`, will be used to record how far into the lift the weightlifter has managed to get.
 The second, called `last_key`, will be used to store the last key press the player made.
 1. Create these two variables by clicking in **Variables** and then clicking on **Make a variable**
-1. Then, you can start your script by setting `progress` to be 1 and `last_key` to be "x" when the game starts
+1. Then, you can start your script by setting `progress` to be 1 and `last_key` to be "z" when the game starts

     ![capture](images/capture2.png)

-1. The player must switch between hitting the `x` key and the `z` key each time, for the `progress` to increase.
+1. The player must switch between hitting the `x` key and the `z` key for the `progress` to increase.
 So when the `x` key is pressed, your script needs to check that the last key press was `z`.
 If it was, then `progress` can be increased and the `last_key` can be switched to `x`.
 This is called **conditional selection**.
 The action only occurs `if` a variable is at the correct value.

     ![capture](images/capture3.png)